Thermal field theory correlators in the large-$N$ limit and the spectral duality relation: Introduction and statement of results

 One specific reason to focus on retarded correlators is because they open a window into the description of thermal and time-dependent, non-equilibrium processes in QFT within the language of linear response theory.
 Even though our focus will be on retarded correlators, analytic continuation would allow us to make concrete statements about other types of real-time and Euclidean correlation functions.
 More precisely, in the thermal state with temperature $T = 1/\beta$, the causal response of an expectation value (a one-point function) of an operator $\CO(t)$ to a `small' perturbation by an external source $J(t)$ is encoded in the retarded two-point correlator $G(t)$ via

 In large-$N$ chaotic theories at non-zero temperature, the retarded two-point functions are believed to exhibit a universal `ringdown' form\footnote{Up to contact terms.}

 characterised by a set of complex frequencies $\qty{\omega_n}$ composed of all the quasinormal modes (QNMs) $\omega_n$ referred to as the \emph{spectrum}.
 In stable theories, the QNMs have $\Im \omega_n <0$ for real magnitude of the wavevector $k \equiv \sqrt{{\bf k} \cdot {\bf k}}$.
 In terms of the Fourier space representation with $\omega \in \mathbb{C}$, Eq.~\eqref{eq:G_realtime} is a statement that the retarded correlator $G(\omega)$ contains a possibly infinite set of poles at $\omega_n$ with respective residues $2ir_n$.
 It therefore decays exponentially at large times, which is directly related to the fact that its frequency-representation is assumed to contain no branch cuts.
 In other words, $G(\omega)$ is a meromorphic function in the complex $\omega$ plane.
 As discussed above, this essential property is motivated by studies of large classes of holographic models \cite{Waeber:2015oka,Grozdanov:2016vgg,Casalderrey-Solana:2018rle,Grozdanov:2018gfx,Dodelson:2023vrw,Kovtun_2005} in which the spectrum corresponds to the dual quasinormal modes of a classical asymptotically anti-de Sitter black hole and is therefore `easily' accessed by explicit computations.
 Importantly, the meromorphic property has also been demonstrated in a number of non-maximally chaotic large-$N$ models \cite{Choi:2020tdj,Dodelson:2024atp}.
 Interestingly, a counterexample to the meromorphic structure discussed here that contains branch cuts at {\em all} values of the coupling has been reported in the 3$d$ (non-holographic) large-$N$ vector model spectrum computed in Ref.~\cite{Romatschke:2019ybu}.
-Beyond the large-$N$ limit, one typically expects (at least perturbatively) the emergence of branch cuts that give rise to the so-called long time tails (see Refs.~\cite{Kovtun:2003vj,Caron-Huot:2009kyg}).
-Such corrections to the meromorphic large-$N$ structure, which is, as discussed, motivated by standard holographic calculations, will not be discussed in this work.
+Beyond the large-$N$ limit, one expects the emergence of branch cuts to give rise to the so-called long time tails and power-law (instead of exponential) decays of certain correlation functions in real time (see Refs.~\cite{Kovtun:2003vj,Caron-Huot:2009kyg,Grozdanov:2024fle}).
+Such corrections to the meromorphic large-$N$ structure, which is, as discussed, motivated by standard holographic calculations with classical bulk duals, will not be discussed in this work.